Ee-Chee/Spiced-Academy-tabasco-curriculum/arrow_functions/README.md

 };
 ```

-If the body of your function contains just a one-line expression, you can omit the curly braces and not use the `return` keyword.
+If the body of your function contains just one expression, you can omit the curly braces and not use the `return` keyword.

 ```js
 const exclaim = str => str.toUpperCase() + '!!!';